Skip to content

 A Worked Example

 A small end-to-end task: scaffold a Python file, ask the agent to extend it, and verify the agent's change actually runs.
+Keep a reference to the DeepAgent instance — its sandbox is where the overlay changes live, so that is where you read the result (the file on disk is never touched).

-import asyncio, os, shutil, tempfile
+import asyncio, os, tempfile

 import synalinks